Retirement Savings: How Much Do You Need

 The analysis that supports the 4% Rule assumes that you have the same expenses every year and that they change due only to inflation.
 That’s not how life works!
 You may want to be like me and want to take an expensive vacation every three or four years in retirement, you’ll likely have to replace your car at least once in retirement or you could have major home repairs if you own your home.
 In addition, end-of-life medical bills can be very expensive.

-As you are determining your first-year retirement expenses, you’ll want to include amounts for any such expenses in your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More at their average annual cost.
+As you are determining your first-year retirement expenses, you’ll want to include amounts for any such expenses in your budget at their average annual cost.
 For example, let’s say I want to take a vacation (in addition to my already budgeted travel expenses) every five years that has a total cost of $10,000.
 I need to add $2,000 (= $10,000 per vacation divided by one vacation every 5 years) to my regular annual expenses for these big vacations.
 Similarly, if I plan to buy a $25,000 car every 15 years, I need to add $1,667 (= $25,000/15) to my annual expenses.
 In both cases, you would add these amounts to your budgeted expenses before you divided by 4%.

 How to Set Your Personal Target